MrLogiousBanana/Desktops_needs_a_Rething/README.md

 ### 🧾Chapter 1 recap

 We traveled from “programs as a set of commands” to applications as products and services—with UIs, habits, and an expectation of constant availability across devices.
 This shift made software mass‑market and convenient, but it also mixed different “cultures” of use (desktop and mobile) in one world.
-Next, it’s important to see how this collision shows up on the desktop today—and why familiar desktop‑environment mechanisms no longer cope.
+Next, it’s important to see how this collision shows up on the desktop today—and why familiar desktop‑environment mechanisms no longer cope.<br><br><br>

 ## 🔸Chapter 2.
 The problem